CommandersAct/pods/TCSDK/README.md

 </li>
 </ul>
 <h2 id="testing">Testing</h2>
-<p>There are three ways to verify that TagCommander executes the tags in your application:</p>
+<p>There are three ways to verify that the module executes the tags in your application:</p>
 <ul>
 <li>By reading the debug messages in the console.</li>
 <li>By going to your vendor's platform and check that the hits are displayed and that the data is correct.
 Please be aware that hits may not display immediately in the vendor account.
 This delay differs widely between vendors and may also vary for the type of hit under the same vendor.</li>